stephaneVercouillieBMID/slate/source/workingVersion.html.md

  Property | Comment
  -- | --
  **iss** | The issuer of the `private_key_jwt` (the client ID).
 MUST be the Partner Code you obtained from BMID during on-boarding process (this information is in the onboarding file provided by BMID).
- **sub** | The subject of the `private_key_jwt` (the client ID).
+ **sub** | Identity of the user.
+The subject of the `private_key_jwt` (the client ID).
 MUST be the Partner Code you obtained from BMID during on-boarding process (this information is in the onboarding file onboarding file provided by BMID).
  **aud** | Must be the token endpoint URL
  **jti** | A unique identifier for the token, which can be used to prevent reuse of the token.
 These tokens MUST only be used once.
  **exp** | Expiration time on or after which the ID Token MUST NOT be accepted for processing.